DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 description: My review of the Framework Laptop 13.
 I cover the assembly, setup, value, build, support, community, and much more.
 og_description: Hold onto your trackpads, I'm reviewing the Framework.
 pub_time: 2023-12-01
-mod_time: 2024-07-03
+mod_time: 2025-01-02
 section: Review
-word_count: 1520
+word_count: 1572
 ---

 Ever since I first saw it, I knew I wanted the Framework Laptop.
 A modern device boasting fully replaceable components?
 Intriguing beyond belief.
-Well, I knew I was going to need a laptop for my Certificate in Design, and the Framework seemed like a no brainer, so I got it.
-I ordered my Framework on the 27th of November 2022, and received it a mere four days later, on December 1st.
-Today is a year to the day from its arrival, so I saw it fit to give a bit of a review.
+Well, I knew I was going to need a laptop for my certificate in design, and the Framework seemed like a no-brainer, so I got it.
+I ordered my Framework on the 27th of November 2022 and received it a mere four days later, on December 1st.
+The publication of this post marks a year to the day from its arrival, so I saw it fit to give a bit of a review.

 I bought the DIY edition, along with the SSD and RAM, directly from Framework.
 The specs of my specific configuration are as follows: